trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 Precise technical documentation is available in the form of an OpenAPI specification on the bottom of this page.

-{{% note %}} Note that the actual responses contain more entries - we removed some from this example response since it's only meant to show the structure of the response. {{% /note %}}
+{{% note %}} Note that the actual responses contain more entries.
+We removed some from this example response since it's only meant to show the structure of the response. {{% /note %}}

 {{% tabs %}} {{% tab "List stops by name" %}}